Backend - Go (be-golang)

 Usage - how do you start after you provisioned this quickstarter

-Simply start to write Go code, e.g. by extending main.go
+Simply start to write Go code, e.g. by extending main.go.
+No further adjustments

 should be necessary.
 Typically, you’d want to use Go modules: